"PadHer makes it easy and fun to teach young African girls about periods and puberty through comic books..." —HundrED.org

 We’re currently looking for passionate Educators and Mentors to help teach and inspire young schoolgirls — equipping them with the knowledge and confidence they need to manage their periods and take charge of their futures.

-If you believe you’re a great fit for this impactful work, click here to get started.“Young girls should be educated about periods before they start menstruating.
-Without that knowledge, their first experience can be confusing or even frightening.”
+If you believe you’re a great fit for this impactful work, click here to get started.

 Periods should NEVER stop her.